Guest-615695028/en-reform-2026/TSR2/words.md

       - After a voiceless consonant: _clicks, cliffs, clips, its_;
       - In the prefixes _dis_ and _mis_, whose S may be voiced by the consonant after.
       - After the prefixes _con_ and _per_: _consent_, _persistent_;
    - Where the above rules can not be applied, _s_ is often twiced in TS to retain the `s` sound: _miss, mass, missing_.
-TSR2 dos not change this, but ones in which a TS spelling cannot be brought within the rule above, e.g. _dizease_, _mizzerble_ (the twice _zz_ is required to keep the stressed vowel short – using _s_ would make the _i_ long).
+TSR2 dus not change this, but ones in which a TS spelling cannot be brought within the rule above, e.g. _dizease_, _mizzerble_ (the twice _zz_ is required to keep the stressed vowel short – using _s_ would make the _i_ long).
 But _miser_.
 In TSR, some prefixes may be hyphenated to ensure predictability of the `s` sound: _re-send_, _co-signatory_.
-6. The letter X: For the purposes of Magic E and twicing, TSR2 treats X as two letters _ks_ and dus not twice it, so the leading vowels are always short, e.g. _boxing_, _sexual_.
+6. The letter X: For the purposes of Magic E and twicing, TSR2 treats X as two letters _ks_ and dus not twice it, so the leading vowels are allways short, e.g. _boxing_, _sexual_.
 7. The combination OW: In old spelling can this represent two sounds `oU` as in _crow_ and `aU` as in _gown_.
 To avoid confusion, TSR2 sees _ow_ only for the sound `aU`.
 Where such cases arise in TS, they becumm O/OE when ending a root: _floe_ (flow), _sloe_ (slow).
 In uther cases, _oa_ is seen where the sound is `oU` and the word has to be respelled for uther reasons: _soal_ (_soul_ in TS).
 8. The combination TH - `T` and `D`: In TS, both sounds are forstwd by the combination _th_.
 TSR continues to use this single grapheme for both phonemes.
 However, the folloïng rules help to choose what it sounds.
    - by default _th_ represents the sound `T` as in _thin_, _thanks_, _thimble_;